jared-jewitt/frontend-booster-react-spa/README.md

 ## Getting Started

 1. Rename [.env-example](.env-example) file to `.env` and paste your desired env variables there.
-If you don't need env variables, just delete the file.
+If you don't need env variables, just delete the file

 2. Run the app via either of the options below.
-After that, visit your app at `http://localhost:3000`.
+After that, visit your app at `http://localhost:3000`

 ##### Without Docker
 ```